mrakgr/The-Spiral-Language/readme.md

 Unlike parsers of the previous chapter which were complicated - so complicated that they could not be explained, tensors are actually rather simple and intended for all ages.

-The implementation of `HostTensor` in the standard library is somewhat convoluted due to needing to be generic in order to be reusable on the Cuda side in addition to having a lot of functionality, so this chapter will follow the format of giving a few examples of its most salient features and then show how a simpler `Tensor` can be derived from first principles in order to attain understanding of it.
+The implementation of `HostTensor` in the standard library is somewhat convoluted due to needing to be generic in order to be reusable on the Cuda side in addition to having a lot of functionality, so this chapter will follow the format of giving a few examples of its most salient features and then show how a simpler tensor can be derived from first principles in order to attain understanding of it.

 Tensors in Spiral can have an arbitrary number of dimensions, arbitrary types and arbitrary layouts in addition to supporting views.
 Indexing into them emulates the partial application of functions. `init` for them takes arguments in curried form which supports scope control.